ccurto/network-songs/README.md

 key2freq.m, rates2sound.m, and soln2song.m

 The scripts above call key2freq and soln2song, while soln2song calls rates2sound.
 One can think of soln2song as a wrapper for rates2sound, including the thresholding of the rate curves as a preprocessing step.
 The thresholding makes the songs sound more like piano songs, with crisper on/off transitions for each neuron.
 We also create and save "raw" versions of each song, without thresholding.
 These sound more like organ or alien music.

+This package was created by Carina Curto, and first uploaded to GitHub on October 27, 2024.